mead-ml/mead-baseline/docs/export.md

 - `--model`: location of the saved model checkpoint.
 - `--output_dir`: location of the directory where the exported model is saved.
 - `--backend`: If you override this param from the config in `mead-train`, pass the same argument here
+- `--is_remote`: If you set this to false, the model's vectorizers and meta-data files will be packaged in the same place as the exported model
 Here is an example of running for a saved model from training.
 Adjust for your model name:

 ```